aparna-1407/Tweet-Summariser/README.md

 ## Data acquisition:
 MODULE1_cursor.ipynb, MODULE1_jsontocsv_NEW_BCCI.ipynb and MODULE1_streamapi.ipynb the codes used in this phase to extract tweets related to the match.
 INDvsENGds.csv is the original data collected from twitter before pre processing and BCCI.csv is the file containing tweets from BCCI(Credited source) alone.
 ## Preprocessing:
-MODULE2_preprocessing.ipynb contains code for preprocessing and INDvsENG
+MODULE2_preprocessing.ipynb contains code for preprocessing and INDvsENGds_updated3.csv is the preprocessed dataset
+## Named Entity Recognition: